galbiston/expiring-map/README.md

 # Expiring Map

-Small library to provide in-memory storage which expires entries if un-used for a period of time.
+Small library to provide in-memory storage which expires entries if unused for a period of time.
 Size of map, duration until expiry and frequency of cleaning can all be controlled.

 ## Access